Henry Meds Semaglutide Review

 Rating: 8.5 / 10

 As with semaglutide’s efficacy, the drug's safety profile is similar to any purveyor like Henry.
-But there are some noteworthy differences between Henry’s offering and its direct competitors, as well as one big difference between generic semaglutide and brand-name equivalents.
+But there are some noteworthy differences between Henry’s offering and its direct competitors, as well as one big difference between compounded semaglutide and brand-name equivalents.

 While semaglutide should be safe for most people, it often causes gastrointestinal side effects early in treatment, including: